 In general, we recommend the following softwares, which can be downloaded for free, and are compatible with Windows, Mac and Linux.

-Developed in collaboration with NXP (the world leading company in the market for the production of NFC chips), TagXplorer allows to perform even uncommon types of encoding, such as password-protection, scan counter, or the encoding of single blocks of the chip.
+Developed in collaboration with NXP (the world leading company NFC chips manucaturer), TagXplorer allows you to perform even uncommon types of encoding, such as password-protection, scan counter, tag tamper feature, or the encoding of single blocks of the chip.

 - NFC Tools

 This is the Desktop version of one of the most downloaded NFC Android applications.
-Despite being released recently, it already has many interesting features.
+It's easy to use and it's compatible with many NFC writers.

 If you don't want to write NFC Tags, we offer the Encoding service: we write the NFC Tags the way you want.

 Encoding NFC Tags with a mobile device